 Moneta has completed several drill programs, most recently in 2011, since the acquisition of the property in 2007, to evaluate and to expand the mineralization along the banded iron formation and its (south) hanging wall sediments.
 Previously reported highlights from these drill programs included 2.21g/t over 47.3m, 3.4g/t over 27m and 1.76 g/t over 41.83m.

-Windjammer South shows the typical gold mineralization style encountered within the hanging wall sediments of the iron formation.
+Windjammer - South Area shows the typical gold mineralization style encountered within the hanging wall sediments of the iron formation.
 Sediments are predominantly ankerite altered Timiskaming greywacke, sandstone, and conglomerate with mineralization showing an overall moderate plunge to the southwest and open to depth.
 The gold mineralization is dominantly of the stockwork style associated with pyrite in and around fine quartz stringers and variable scale quartz and quartz-carbonate veining.
 Sulphidization of the iron formation is primarily associated with local brecciation of the iron formation at the sedimentary contact.

 The mineralized system is currently known to extend for 1,000 metres along strike, reach a 300m width into the iron formation (south) hanging wall, and continues to a depth of 450 metres.